Hypercontractivity, Sum-of-Squares Proofs, and their Applications: Conclusions

 This work motivates further study of the complexity of approximating hypercontractive norms such as the $2\to 4$ norm.
 A particulary interesting question is what is the complexity of obtaining a good approximation for the $2\to 4$ norm and what's the relation of this problem to the \smallsetexpansion problem.
 Our work leaves possible at least the following three scenarios: \textbf{(i)} both these problems can be solved in quasipolynomial time, but not faster, which would mean that the UGC as stated is essentially false but a weaker variant of it is true, \textbf{(ii)} both these problems are \np-hard to solve (via a reduction with polynomial blowup) meaning that the UGC is true, and \textbf{(iii)} the \smallsetexpansion and \uniquegames problems are significantly easier than the $2\to 4$ problem with the most extreme case being that the former two problems can be solved in polynomial time and the latter is \np-hard and hence cannot be done faster than subexponential time.
 This last scenario would mean that one can improve on the subexponential algorithm for the $2\to 4$ norm for general instances by using the structure of instances arising from the \smallsetexpansion reduction of Theorem~\ref{thm:sse-hyper} (which indeed seem quite different from the instances arising from the hardness reduction of Theorem~\ref{thm:hardness}).
 In any case we hope that further study of the complexity of computing hypercontractive norms can lead to a better understanding of the boundary between hardness and easiness for \uniquegames and related problems.

-\paragraph{Acknowledgments} We thank Pablo Parrilo for useful discussions, and the anonymous STOC referees for numerous comments that greatly improved the presentation of this paper.
-Aram Harrow was funded by NSF grants 0916400, 0829937, 0803478 and DARPA QuEST contract FA9550-09-1-0044.
+\paragraph{Acknowledgments} We thank Pablo Parrilo for useful discussions, Daniel Dadush for catching an error in an earlier version of \secref{random} and the anonymous STOC referees for numerous comments that greatly improved the presentation of this paper.
+Aram Harrow was funded by NSF grants 0916400, 0829937, 0803478, 1111382, DARPA QuEST contract FA9550-09-1-0044 and ARO contract W911NF-12-1-0486.
 Jonathan Kelner was partially supported by NSF awards 1111109 and 0843915.